 microSD: A format for removable flash memory card, adding additional memory to a device.

-NTFS file system: A recoverable file system designed for use specifically with Windows NT-based operating systems (i.e., Windows NT, 2000, XP, Vista, and 7/10).
+NTFS (New Technology File System): A recoverable file system designed for use specifically with Windows NT-based operating systems (i.e., Windows NT, 2000, XP, Vista, and 7/10).
 NTFS supports file system recovery, large storage media, and many advanced features compared with the FAT file system.

 Payload: Payload is the part of a malware or an exploit code that performs the intended malicious actions, which can include creating backdoor access to a victim’s machine, damaging or deleting files, committing data theft and hijacking computer.
 Hackers use various methods to execute the payload.
 For example, they can activate a logic bomb, execute an infected program, or use an unprotected computer connected to a network.